 Why stop there?
 Reusable cloth bags can be used for buying and storing bread, bulk foods, bi-carb soda and anything else you can get unpackaged.
 You can even use things like a pillowcase for collecting your bread.
 The best thing about all these bags, is that they can be made at home from old clothing and spare materials.
 That’s what I have been doing since committing to not using plastic bags.

 You can bring clean containers from home to collect your meat, fish, cheese and other items from the deli.
 I have used tupperware, plastic takeaway containers (that I reuse), and glass containers with good lids.
 You can also use metal containers and jars.

 Be prepared for your request to be a challenge for customer service staff who have never been asked to use a container from home before.
 In my experience, once they get over the surprise of being asked to do something different, they will happily figure it out for you.
-You might have to tell them how to do it though, especially in supermarkets.
+You might have to tell them how to do it though.
+Be aware that Coles and Woolworths will not do this for you.
 My advice is to show your container as soon as you make eye contact and give a quick explanation because they are quick off the mark with grabbing those plastic bags or gloves, and will sometimes toss the bag in the bin if you don’t want to use it.